Seiya Suzuki Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 17th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.9 K/9, which ranks 14th in the league.

-- The Marlins' 4.54 team ERA ranks 18th across all MLB pitching staffs.
+- The Marlins have the 24th-ranked team ERA among all MLB pitching staffs (4.84).

-- The Marlins rank 21st in baseball in home runs allowed (35 total, 1.3 per game).
+- Marlins pitchers combine to give up the fifth-most home runs in baseball (46 total, 1.4 per game).

-- The Marlins are sending Hoeing (0-1) to make his second start of the season.
+- The Marlins will send Hoeing (0-1) to the mound to make his third start of the season.

-- In his last time out on Tuesday, the righty tossed 3 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty threw five innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.